Skip to main content

 Stats from your social posts are visible in reports.
 Let's learn how to find them and what insights they can bring you.

-Watch our Academy video πŸ“Ή on: managing your Content Archive for a step-by-step guide.
+Watch our Academy video πŸ“Ή for a step-by-step guide.

 Start analyzing your social reports

-Engagement rates are metrics that track how actively involved with your content your audience is.
-This informs us about the percentage of users who engaged with a post.
+• Engagement rate: The percentage of users who engaged with a post.
 The calculation for engagement rate is the total number of engagements divided by total impressions, multiplied by 100.

 At the top of the report, you will see the combined stats for that entire postset.
 StoryChief tracks Engagement Rate, Engagements and Impressions of your content.

 ❌ Limitation: Our data also depends on the social media channels, so some metrics might not be available.
-(LinkedIn personal profiles)
+E.g. LinkedIn Profiles only show the engagements (likes & comments) for posts.

 πŸ”” Note: StoryChief retrieves the metrics from the social posts directly from each social media platform.
 We gradually decrease the sync frequency of retrieving data to keep the system running smoothly.